optiver/vulcan-py/README.md

 bin_name="binary_name"
 entry_point="your_application.__main__:run"
 interpreter="/usr/bin/env python3.6"
-extra_args="-E --compile-pyc"
+extra_args="--compile-pyc"
 ```

 This section may be repeated, in which case `build` will create all the specified binaries.

-`build` also supports outputing wheel and sdists, which can be used to distribute your application as a pip
+`build` also supports outputting wheel and sdists, which can be used to distribute your application as a pip
 package as well as a shiv binary if desired.

 ## `vulcan lock`